hengbinxu/Machine-Learning-from-Scratch/README.md

 ***
 This project implements some common machine learing algorithm from scratch.

-Machine Learning can separate to three step.
+Machine Learning can separate to three steps.

  1. Function set.(Hypothesis)
  2. Goodness of a Function.(Define the loss function)
  3. Find the best function.(Optimization)

- In this project, I will follow this step to demonstrate how this model work.
+ In this project, I will follow this steps to demonstrate how this model work.

 - __Perceptron Learning Algorithm__